 Computer name change: This error indicates that ImagePrint is not able to communicate with its spooler.
 The most common cause is a change in the name of the computer since the printer was installed via IP Setup.
-If you have changed your computer name, it is necessary to run IPSETUP again to remove, then reinstall, the printer (the new computer name will automatically be used for the new installation).
+If you have changed your computer name, it is necessary to run IP SETUP again to remove, then reinstall, the printer (the new computer name will automatically be used for the new installation).
 Important: Make sure that ImagePrint and Spoolface are not running when reinstalling your printers via IP Setup.

 Host/Client printing: This error can also occur when printing from an ImagePrint CLIENT to an ImagePrint HOST computer if the two computers can not see each via the TCP/IP network protocol.
 Firewalls or anti-virus software may also prevent the Client from communicating with the Host.
-If the client (or host) is a Windows computer, you should also check via the Windows Task Manager that the "muxd.exe" process is running (muxd is necessary for client/host printing to take place on Windows).
+You should also check via the Windows Task Manager that the "muxd.exe" process is running on both the Host or Client (muxd is necessary for client/host printing to take place).
 Check the section: Problems printing from a networked client for information on troubleshooting problems in this area.